Privacy notice and data protection

 Please contact our Data Protection Officer to ask about this, any of your other rights, or for any other questions or comments you may have.
-You can either ask for your information face to face, over the phone, or contact us by.
+You can either ask for your information face to face, over the phone or online.

 Data Protection Officer

 You can contact the Information Commissioner if you are concerned about how we process your data.
 If you are going to do this, we would ask you to let us have the chance to put things right first, by getting in contact with our Data Protection Officer and letting them know your concerns.